 The components of your command center will vary based on your family’s needs and lifestyle.
-Take a minute before getting started to brainstorm ideas for what you want to include in your command center.
-This will help you later when searching for items to use.
+Take a minute before getting started to brainstorm ideas for what you need your DIY family command center to do.
+Then determine the items that will help you accomplish that.
+Here are some examples:

 - Office Supplies Holder

 - I had a perfectly good cork board already.
 However, it was plain and kind of ugly so I covered it with fabric to brighten it up.
 Simply hot glue the fabric edges to the back of your board and voila!

 - Don’t think this has to be anything expensive or fancy.
 An upcycled thrift store frame with a grid inside works perfectly.

 - We didn’t really have anything I liked for this, so I made my own using cardboard, fabric, and a glue gun.
 You could also do this with file folders and binder clips.

 - We had picked up some of those metal, wire squares that you put together to make a cube organizer (at Goodwill for $1.50 I might add).
 The way that I put them together to organize kids’ craft supplies left me with extra squares.
 I decided I could use these to make my kid’s boards.
 The rest was made with just craft paper, cork, and zip ties.